Victoria Day Long Weekend in Whistler: GO Fest 2019

 Spring Reading Series

 Are you a booklover?
 The Whistler Writing Society’s spring reading series brings Exploring our Sense of Place to the Squamish Lil’wat Cultural Centre (SLCC) on Friday, May 17 at 7 PM.
-Authors Geoff Powter (Inner Ranges: An Anthology of Mountain Thoughts and Mountain People), Becky Livingston (The Suitcase & The Jar: Travels with a Daughter’s Ashes) and Amy Fung (Before I was a Critic I was a Human Being) will give readings from their current books.
+Authors Geoff Powter (Inner Ranges: An Anthology of Mountain Thoughts and Mountain People), Becky Livingston (The Suitcase & The Jar: Travels with a Daughter’s Ashes), Pat Ardley (Grizzlies, Gales and Giant Salmon: Life at a Rivers Inlet Fishing Lodge) and Amy Fung (Before I was a Critic I was a Human Being) will give readings from their current books.
 A post-reading discussion with the audience will be led by the always-entertaining, science and adventure writer Leslie Anthony.
 The reading has an outdoor, environment theme.

 If you want to delve deeper into the world of books, Geoff Powter will be running a workshop the following day (and if you want to delve even deeper, put the Whistler Writers Festival in your calendar for October 17 – 20 this year).